Review of the book The Adventures of Penrose The Mathematical Cat

 But books such as The Adventures of Penrose The Mathematical Cat by Theoni Pappas can help too.
-It is intended for fun reading, exploring exciting mathematical topics in an easy-to-understand way.
+It is intended to be a fun book where you explore exciting mathematical topics in an easy-to-understand way.

-The storyline includes Penrose the mathematical cat who seems pretty lazy but often gets interested in her mistress' math papers and thus ends up learning about this and that in math.
+The storyline includes Penrose the mathematical cat who seems pretty lazy but often gets interested in her mistress' math papers, and thus ends up learning about this and that.

-But this isn't a book about adding or fractions or ratios or algebra or any of the normal topics in school math.
-It is about those various fascinating and fun mathematical ideas you seldom encounter in school curriculum.
+But this isn't a book about adding, fractions, ratios, algebra, or any other "regular" math topic.
+It is about fascinating and fun mathematical ideas you seldom encounter in school.
 Via Penrose, they are presented in an easy way for kids to understand.

 For example, you get to encounter 0s and 1s (binary numbers), fractals, infinity, Mobious strip, Pascal triangle, golden rectangles, paperfolding, tessellations, abacus, magic squares, tangrams, nanoworld...
 For math geeks, these are familiar topics.
-They show some of the beautiful or fun or intriguing aspects of math.
+They show some of the beautiful, fun, and intriguing aspects of math.

 Each chapter spans about four pages, has a short storyline, and often a problem or challenge in the end.
 Answers are included in the end of the book.
-For its mathematical content, it would be suitable for grades 3-9 maybe, but even younger kids can enjoy some of it.
+The mathematical content is suitable for about grades 3-9, but even younger kids can enjoy some of it.

 I liked the layout a lot; it is very clear and spacey with generous amount of pictures to hold the little reader's interest.

 You could say this book is about "Math appreciation".
 We are told to teach our children to appreciate fine arts, paintings, sculptures, and music.
-In my opinion, learning about these fascinating math topics is important also, and it helps children to see an ARTISTIC or CREATIVE side to mathematics.
-Art and math are connected anyway - you'll find out about that in this book also.
+In my opinion, learning about fascinating math topics is important also.
+It helps children to see an ARTISTIC or CREATIVE side to mathematics.
+Art and math are connected anyway – you'll find out about that in this book also.

 Math is so much more than your basic facts, fractions, and algebra.
 Via The Adventures of Penrose, you can give your child a glimpse of all that, encourage her to study math, and let her mathematical understanding grow a few leaps.

-Here Penrose meets Fibonacci rabbit and of course will learn about Fibonacci numbers.
+Penrose meets Fibonacci rabbit and of course learns about Fibonacci numbers.

 The Adventures of Penrose The Mathematical Cat, about $9 new.
 The author Theoni Pappas has written several other math books, too.